-New challenges and opportunities confront cities in the area of solid waste management, as the world prepares for an era of climate change.
-The role and risks of landfills are also being reassessed, as waste is increasingly looked upon as a resource and local communities emerge at the forefront of urban recycling movements.
-These are some of the key trends in urban waste management covered in this article, which features insights from Antonis Mavropoulos, Scientific and Technical Committee Chairman of the International Solid Waste Association.
+Cities face new challenges and opportunities in waste management, as the world prepares for an era of climate change.
+The role and risks of landfills are being reassessed, as waste is increasingly looked upon as a resource and local communities emerge at the forefront of urban recycling movements.
+We look at some key trends.

 In more recent times, cities have sought to extend their landfills’ lifespan using treatment methods such as incineration and sorting of waste to recover renewable items like metals, glass and plastics.
 At the same time, they have invested in infrastructure for recycling as well as efforts to encourage citizens to reduce and recycle their waste.
 Waste is increasingly seen as a source of energy, via waste-to-energy plants, as well as a resource that has spawned new environmental sectors for the collection, sorting and processing of valuable raw materials.